MuhammadMudasir4747/MuhammadMudasir4747/README.md

 # 👋 Hi, I’m @MuhammadMudasir4747

 ## 🚀 About Me
-- 💻 I design UI for Desktops and Phone applications
+- 💻 I design UI for Desktop and Phone applications
 - ⚡ I also work on **backend development** using **Node.js with Express**
 - 🌱 Constantly learning and improving my skills in **full-stack web development**
 - 📫 Reach me at **muhmudasir4747@gmail.com**